Mitra-Pidaparti/Classification/README.md

 Not satisified with this accuracy?
 Well, there are ways you can improve it

 - Of course, Adding more layers to your model increases its ability to learn your dataset’s features more deeply, helping it to extract more complex features from the image
-- Getting more data: Duh :)
+- Getting more data, also Image augmentation is a technique that is used to artificially expand the data-set to reduce over-fitting
-- Here is an additional method called Transfer Learning:
+- Here is an additional method called Transfer Learning, its like using pre-trained knowledge to solve a new problem.
+  Check this article out for [Transfer Learning](https://towardsdatascience.com/a-comprehensive-hands-on-guide-to-transfer-learning-with-real-world-applications-in-deep-learning-212bf3b2f27a)

+## Resources:
+- **Medium** articles are awesome.
+I suggest you subscribe if possible
+- [Codebasics](https://www.youtube.com/@codebasics) playlists are pretty cool
+- You can audit **Coursera** courses